LondonComputadores/Alexandre-Paes-Resume/README.md

 last year, 2020, I graduated in Systems Analysis and Development at Estácio de Sá University, in Rio de Janeiro, where I lived for 4 years.
 I also lived in London, England, for 7 years, which gave me, in addition to international experience, a good and advanced English language skills.

+Spoken English level: Advanced (7 years lived in London, England, UK)

+Objectives: Even knowing that I'm able to get a Mid Developer job, I'd love to get a junior or a junior/mid or maximum a mid 1, when mid 3 is the most experienced, python back-end or python django back-end or a python django react.js/vue.js full stack developer role!
+I'm qualifying myself to be a DevSecOps in the future, so meanwhile I'd like to learn more about it as a developer and perhaps be able to contribute to the projects I'm working on!
+Data Science and Analysis have been put aside but never abandoned.
+REST API and a bit of micro services has been the main topic that every single project without distinguish of technology used, so I'm putting a lot of effort on it to get better and better.

 ## Experience